“There’s a better way to do this.”

 If you’re anything like us, your stuff isn’t just stuff, it’s memories, passions, hobbies, expertise, and joy.
 It means something, and it’s worth something to you.
 We’d be pretty upset if anything happened to ours.

-And even then, it still took us years to take our broker’s advice and document our home’s contents, starting with shooting videos on Carl’s iPhone.
+And even then, it still took us years to take the experts’ advice and document our home’s contents, starting with shooting videos on Carl’s iPhone.
 Simple, right?

-After a moment of feeling kind of dumb, we asked our friends and family if they’d had the same experience with this critical task.
-Almost universally, “Um…yeah, we should do that.”
+We asked our friends and family if they’d had the same experience with this critical task.
+Almost universally, “…Yeah, we should probably do that.”
 A few said, “Sort of?
-It’s far from complete…” A brother-in-law, “Oh, of course, I keep the serial numbers in a spreadsheet…” And then his wife: “But my wedding china/expensive kitchenware/book collection doesn’t have serial numbers...” her voice rising with anxiety.
-So nobody seemed to agree on anything except, “Uh…well, not really.
-No.”
+It’s far from complete…” A brother-in-law, “Oh, of course, I keep all the serial numbers in a spreadsheet…” And then his wife: “What about the things that don’t have serial numbers, the wedding china/expensive kitchenware/book collection...?” her voice rising with anxiety.

-The truth is that not only has the entire process of recovery not improved much, if at all, in the past few decades, but having photo and video in all of our pockets hasn’t made us any better at it.
-If anything, the idea of it has only become more overwhelming.
+Knowing we weren’t the only ones was not all that comforting.
+The truth is that not only has the entire process of preparedness not improved much, if at all, in the past few decades, but having photo and video in all of our pockets hasn’t made us any better at it.
+If anything, the overwhelm has made it all worse.

 We used our backgrounds in technology and specialty photography to make our own inventory less painful.
 After we finished it, we thought, okay, that wasn’t so bad.
 In fact, that was actually…sort of pleasant?
-There is a better way to do this.
+There is a better way.
 Most people just wouldn’t know what we know already.
 We could actually help someone with this.

 Statistically, the worst could befall any of us, but we’d really rather it not be you, our friends and neighbors.
 The least we can do is help you quickly and easily secure all the facts so that if it does, you can get on with your recovery that much faster.